--University of Minnesota Extension

 Remember to KEEP ALL RECEIPTS.

 To Do List: (MS Word doc) (PDF version)

 (Where to) Ask for Help (MS Word doc) (PDF version)

 Important Document Loss and Damaged Property (MS Word doc) (PDF version)

 Typically, your best source of information and support is found within your community.
 Your neighbor is experiencing the same disaster and therefore might have information that has not yet been made available to you.
 Pulling together as a community creates synergy and recovery.
 That being said, it is also common for rumors and misinformation to spread.
-It is important to sift through the information to separate truth from rumor.

 - Online: http://www.disasterassistance.gov

 - Your smartphone: m.fema.gov, click on “Apply Online for FEMA Assistance”

 It is important that you register with FEMA even if you have filed a claim with another organization or Nebraska Emergency Management Agency (NEMA).